 Furthermore, what if the employees have to relocate for whatever reason?
 How will the company cover this?
 When it comes to the relocation money issues this can be sorted out by going for a Shyft Card.

-Shyft Card is the world’s first instant relocation and remote work benefits card that empowers employers to send a relocation benefits allowance to their employees.
-This can be used to pay for the entire relocation - which Shyft can arrange - or for other online purchases on Shyft Marketplace.
-Shyft Card is adaptable to any work situation, that brings your community of employees together.
+Shyft Card is an App where employers send a relocation benefits allowance to their employees.
+This can be used to pay for the entire relocation which Shyft can arrange or for other online purchases.
+It can create many home office solutions.
+As well as connect employees to their company, the fund as well as give great discounts.
 It works like a digital wallet and, in the future, Shyft will come with a physical card.

 Shyft wants to save you and your employees time - did you know that an average employee relocation can take between 3 and 6 weeks to arrange, and is stressful for all employees involved.
 Shyft has minimized that process to a single click on a simple-to-use employer dashboard for the HR team, and all the employee has to do is engage in one 30-minute video estimation conversation with a Move Coach that is assigned to them.
 Shyft will then source trusted movers and do all the work related to the relocation - at no additional cost (that means no hidden fees).
 Shyft is also there to support both the employer and employee - our customer success manager is available 24/7.